AWS AMI Deployments Overview

 During setup state:

-- The previous ASG is kept with non-zero instance count (highest revision number, such as _7).
+- The previous ASG is kept with non-zero instance count.
+It is identified by its tag containing the Infrastructure Definition ID and the highest revision number, such as _7.
 Any older ASGs are downsized to 0.

 - New ASG is created with 0 count.

-- For ASGs that had 0 instances, Harness keeps 3 old ASGs and deletes the rest.
+- For old ASGs that have 0 instances, Harness keeps the 3 last old ASGs and deletes the rest.

 During deploy phases: